-Discuss event plan progress.
+Discuss even plan progress.
 Develop an agenda and timing for the event.
 Think about promotional giveaways.
-Invite the media to cover y our event.
+Invite the media to cover your event.
 Utilize social media.
 Finalize email, webpage, and social media posts to promote the event and put them into action.
+Make arrangements for final meal numbers.